Ceramic Dictionary

 Painting horizontal and vertical lines

-Painting horizontal lines the tiles that are going to be decorated on a stand and use the pole to steady the movements of your hand.
+Painting horizontal lines.
+Put the tiles that are going to be decorated on a stand and use the pole to steady the movements of your hand.
 Hold the pole with your left hand, resting it against the small shelf that supports the tiles.
 With your right hand hold the brush with your thumb and first finger and with the little finger hold the pole.
 With your left hand move the pole smoothly to the left or right, balancing it against the small shelf so your hand holding the brush is being moved and draws the line.

 Painting vertical lines